Be Tangential to Manifold: Discovering Riemannian Metric for Diffusion Models: Preliminaries

-\paragraph{Reverse Process.} The generation process of diffusion models is referred to as the reverse process, which inverts the forward process by iteratively denoising a noisy sample ${x}_T\sim\mathcal{N}(0,I)$ backward in time from $t=T$ to $t=0$ and obtaining a clean sample $x_0$.
+The generation process of diffusion models is referred to as the denoising process (or reverse process), which inverts the forward process by iteratively denoising a noisy sample ${x}_T\sim\mathcal{N}(0,I)$ backward in time from $t=T$ to $t=0$ and obtaining a clean sample $x_0$.
 Namely, a reverse Markov chain $p_t({x}_{t-1}|{x}_t;\theta)$ is constructed as

 with a trainable noise predictor ${\epsilon}_\theta$, where ${z}_t \sim \mathcal{N}(0,I)$, and $\sigma_t^2 = \beta_t$ is a variance at timestep $t$.
 The noise predictor ${\epsilon}_\theta({x}_t,t)$ is trained by minimizing the objective: